Gidaio/advent-of-code-2022/README.md

 I decided against it because it felt more "idiomatic" to represent the states as an enum and branch off of that.
 I think it would be more efficient to do it numerically, though.

-I also tried to make a greater effort of using `Results`.
+I also tried to make a greater effort of using `Result`s.
 It's not great, and there were some areas where I didn't quite know how to handle it, but it's there!

 ## Day 3